barbaraarlee1726-dot/WRO-2026-Superiores-Junior/README.md

 --------------

+We are the Junior Superiors team, and we are one of the teams that will be participating in the 2026 WRO (World Robot Olympiad) Future Engineers category.

+What is the WRO?

+The WRO is a competition that, as its name suggests, is a global competition.
+We are participating in the Future Engineers category, which focuses on autonomous cars.
+We have developed our robot named Timmy, an autonomous car whose goal is to navigate two different tracks presented in the competition: the Open Challenge and the Obstacle Challenge.
+The Open Challenge is an open track without obstacles that we must complete in the shortest time possible; the faster we go, the more points we earn.
+The Obstacle Challenge uses the same track but with different obstacles.
+In the Obstacle Challenge, there are two pillars of two different colors that we must navigate without colliding with them; the red pillar means turning right, while the green pillar means turning left.
+Timmy must navigate all these obstacles without hitting the walls or pillars.

 Our robot was designed as a single-piece unit;
 we did this to minimize the number of parts and make it simple to build.
 Since the robot is a single